 Executive function challenges show up as problems with planning, organizing, flexible thinking, working memory and self-regulating/self-control.
 These are a key set of mental skills for learning.
 Children who struggle with executive functioning are not dealing with a learning disability in itself.
 Instead, these weaknesses are mental skills that can be improved.

 The challenges with executive functioning are complex.
 Each child is unique, but there are proven strategies that help.
-Think of executive function as “a CEO in the brain.”
+Think of an executive function as “a CEO in the brain.”
 These are the skills that set goals, plan and get things done.

 A struggle with executive function impacts everyday life throughout life.